+6.16.
 Is there a minimum number of subgrantees that must be in the intermediary's portfolio?

 No.

+6.17.
 I'm a nonprofit community organization that wants to apply to be a subgrantee after Social Innovation Fund intermediaries receive awards.
 Will CNCS publicize subgrant opportunities?

-CNCS will announce the names of Social Innovation Fund intermediaries on its website.
+CNCS will announce the names of Social Innovation Fund intermediaries, and post links to their Requests for Proposals (RFPs) on its website as they become available.
 Interested community organizations are encouraged to contact successful intermediaries to learn the details of their subgrant selection competition.